JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-local-integration.md

 ```

 The tutorial assumes that your project is using [direct integration](multiplatform-project-configuration.md#connect-a-kotlin-multiplatform-module-to-an-ios-app)
-approach with the `embedAndSignAppleFrameworkForXcode` task.
+approach with the `embedAndSignAppleFrameworkForXcode` task in the project's build phase.
 If you're connecting a Kotlin framework through CocoaPods
-plugin, migrate first.
+plugin or through Swift package with `binaryTarget`, migrate first.

+### Migrate from SPM binaryTarget integration to local direct integration {initial-collapse-state="collapsed"}

+To migrate from the SPM integration with `binaryTarget`:

+1. In Xcode, clean build directories using **Product** | **Clean Build Folder** or with the
+   <shortcut>Cmd + Shift + K</shortcut> shortcut.
+2. In every `Package.swift` file, remove both dependencies to the package with a Kotlin framework inside and target
+   dependencies to the products.
+3. To set up direct integration, follow the steps described in [this tutorial](multiplatform-integrate-in-existing-app.md#connect-the-framework-to-your-ios-project).

 ### Migrate from CocoaPods plugin to direct integration {initial-collapse-state="collapsed"}